sbuogo/TUNE-public/README.md

 **TUNE - Tool for Underwater Noise Evaluation**

 This public repository is meant as a location for downloading selected contents of main TUNE private repository.
-TUNE contents listed here allow users to install and run the latest program version once it is tested and released.
+Files in 'Releases' section allow users to install and run the latest program version once it is tested and released.
 Please contact silvano.buogo@cnr.it to obtain more contents related to TUNE including source code.

 TUNE is a standalone Windows (R) application developed under Matlab (R) for analysis of underwater audio files in WAV format.